nazarewk/10c-blog1/README.md

 - [`dgrid`][dgrid] - Dojo's grid implementation, call it whatever you want:
     I absolutely love it for displaying tabular data/extending it with whatever feature I might dream of,

-## It lets you do whatever you want, however you want...

-Dojo makes an art of not being opinionated about anything as opposed to Angular which is as opinionated about everything as they get.
-Start with Angular, you can hardly add anything else.

-To some (including me) it is Dojo's greatest feature...

-### ...but for the most it is Dojo's downfall

-Dojo has all the bolts and screws you would need in frontend development and still nobody tells you how they fit together.
-Figuring it out by yourself is the hardest and most disgusting part of Dojo.

 ## Random games comparisons